stanleywanone/movie-review/README.md

 npm run dev
 ```

-Open[localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Developing